levkk/pg-replica-auditor/README.md

 #### Count all rows
 Counts all the rows using `COUNT(lag_column)` to make sure row counts match on both replica and primary.
 Very slow, since it has to do a full scan (index or table).
 Adjust `--count-before` to count all columns before a timestamp on `--lag-column`, or `updated_at` by default.

+#### Missing Sequential Records
+Go throught the table with a step size of `MAX(id)` * `--step-size=0.01`.
+The assumption is that if records will be missing, they will be missing in bulk, grouped together.

 ## Requirements

 1. Python 3